 "In Love with Bicycle Touring" - Molly’s Adventures in Canada, Europe, and Beyond

 “I think I was born in love with bicycling,” writes Molly Bannerman.
-From the moment she laid eyes on her first red bicycle on her 5th birthday, she was enchanted.
-Molly reports that she asked her dad to put the new bike beside her bed, so she could fall asleep touching it.
+From the moment she laid eyes on her first red bicycle on her 5th birthday, she was enchanted: Little Molly asked her dad to put the bike beside her bed, so she could fall asleep touching it.
+(Aww!)

 “Cycling really helps me overcome fears.
 I feel like I can figure out almost anything on my bike.”